Ayanna Howard

-Ayanna MacCalla Howard (born January 24, 1972) is an American roboticist, entrepreneur and educator currently serving as the dean of the College of Engineering at Ohio State University.
-Assuming the post in March 2021, Howard became the first woman to lead the Ohio State College of Engineering.
+Ayanna MacCalla Howard (born January 24, 1972) is an American roboticist, entrepreneur, and educator currently serving as the dean of the College of Engineering at Ohio State University.
+Assuming this role in March 2021, Howard became the first woman to lead the Ohio State College of Engineering.

-Howard previously served as the chair of the School of Interactive Computing in the Georgia Tech College of Computing, the Linda J. and Mark C. Smith Endowed Chair in Bioengineering in the School of Electrical and Computer Engineering, and the director of the Human-Automation Systems (HumAnS) Lab.
+Howard previously served as the chair of the School of Interactive Computing in the Georgia Tech College of Computing, the Linda J. and Mark C. Smith Endowed Chair in Bioengineering in the School of Electrical and Computer Engineering, and the director of the Human-Automation Systems (Humans) Lab.

 Early life and education

-As a little girl Howard was interested in aliens and robots and her favorite TV show was The Bionic Woman.
+As a little girl, Howard was interested in aliens and robots.
+Her favorite TV show was The Bionic Woman.
 Howard received her B.S. in engineering from Brown University in 1993 and her M.S. and Ph.D. in electrical engineering from the University of Southern California in 1994 and 1999, respectively.
-Her thesis Recursive Learning for Deformable Object Manipulation was advised by George A. Bekey.
-Howard also has an MBA from Claremont Graduate University.
+Her thesis, Recursive Learning for Deformable Object Manipulation, was advised by George A. Bekey.
+Howard has also received an MBA from Claremont Graduate University.